ICHS celebrates 45th anniversary and honors transforming leaders at 2018 Bloom Gala

 Hermes is chief financial officer at ICHS.
 His work has been pivotal in transforming the organization from a small storefront clinic into a regional health care provider.
 During his tenure, ICHS has grown from 15 to over 500 employees.
 Last year, Hermes was honored by the Puget Sound Business Journal as one of the region’s top CFOs.

 Hermes says every day at ICHS brings something new.
 “Every day, month and year, we have a new initiative and project to implement.
 Since day one it has been like working at a startup company.
 It is never boring.
 We are always exploring new locations, additional services, upgrading software and infrastructure and finding new revenue sources.
 It is extremely satisfying to work in a diverse workplace and serve patients from different cultural and linguistic backgrounds.”

 ICHS’ 45-year legacy began with serving elderly residents in Seattle’s Chinatown-International District to become a thriving regional organization with over 500 employees that treated nearly 31,000 patients last year, and provided assistance in over 134,000 visits with health education, outreach & enrollment, eligibility and other services.

 2018 Bloom Gala tickets available now

 The Bloom Gala brings together approximately 450 supporters to raise money to cover the costs of uncompensated care.
 Last year, ICHS provided nearly $1.3 million in care to low-income patients who could not afford to pay for services.
 This year’s Bloom Gala will take place on May 5 at the Sheraton Seattle Hotel, with doors opening at 5:30 p.m.
-Tickets are available at www.ichs.com/bloom.
-For more information contact email@example.com or call (206) 788-3672.
+Email for more information or call (206) 788-3672.